ADVERTISEMENT

 MNStudio/Shutterstock

-On January 9, 2018, Muir Woods National Monument marked 110 years of delighting awestruck visitors with its forest of magnificent old-growth redwoods.
-To ensure the continued enjoyment of future guests, the famously touristed park is introducing a reservation system for parking and shuttles.
-Here's what you need to know about the new system, plus tips on how to enjoy the big trees minus the large crowds.
+In 2023, Muir Woods National Monument marked 115 years of delighting awestruck visitors with its forest of magnificent old-growth redwoods.
+To ensure the continued enjoyment of future guests, the famously touristed park introduced a reservation system for parking and shuttles.
+Here's what you need to know about the system, plus tips on how to enjoy the big trees minus the large crowds.

 Reserve a parking space.

-Beginning January 16, 2018, all parking spaces at Muir Woods must be reserved in advance.
-Reservations are $8 per car and can be made up to 90 days in advance at gomuirwoods.com.
-While the new system is expected to level out visitation peaks and valleys, mornings and late afternoons have historically been the quietest times to visit.
+All parking spaces at Muir Woods must be reserved in advance.
+Reservations are $9.50 per car and can be made up to 90 days in advance at gomuirwoods.com.
+While the system is intended to level out visitation peaks and valleys, mornings and late afternoons have historically been the quietest times to visit.
 The first reservation at 8 a.m. is a good option for day hikers, while late afternoon visitors are rewarded with golden light and frequent wildlife sightings including gray foxes and black-tailed deer.

 Given the park’s limited parking, the Muir Woods Shuttle—which picks up at the Sausalito Ferry Landing and Pohono Street Park & Ride—is a convenient alternative to driving.
-Starting January 16, the shuttle will run year-round and be available via advance reservation only.
+The shuttle runs year-round and is available via advance reservation only.
 Round trip fare is $3 per person (16 years and older) and can be reserved at gomuirwoods.com.

 Hike in.